Group Therapy in Houston, TX: Healing in Connection Through Specialized, Trauma-Informed Community

 Every member has space to be seen, heard, and known.
 We do not run large, anonymous groups.

-8100 Washington Ave serving members from River Oaks, West U, Bellaire, Tanglewood, Memorial, Montrose, Upper Kirby, Galleria, Woodland Heights, and Sugar Land.
+Group programming developed under the guidance of Guy Bender, LPC-S, ensuring clinical rigor and alignment with our neuroexperiential framework.
+8100 Washington Ave serving River Oaks, West U, Bellaire, Tanglewood, Memorial, Montrose, Upper Kirby, Galleria, Woodland Heights, Braeswood Place, and Sugar Land.

 Take the First Step Toward Healing in Community

-Connection with others can feel safe, authentic, and sustaining.
-Consult with our Clinical Director to find the group that aligns with your therapeutic goals.
+Consult with our Clinical Director to find the group that aligns with your therapeutic goals and enhances your path toward integrated living.

-Serving Houston's Heights, River Oaks, West University, Bellaire, Tanglewood, Memorial, Montrose, Upper Kirby, and Sugar Land.
+Serving Houston's Heights, River Oaks, West University, Bellaire, Tanglewood, Memorial, Montrose, Upper Kirby, and all of Texas.

 Request Your Free Consultation